 According to NIST's AI Risk Management Framework, organizations adopting AI systems must establish comprehensive governance controls covering authentication, access management, and audit capabilities.
 This framework helps explain why enterprises prioritize governance controls such as authentication, access management, and auditability when evaluating AI infrastructure.

 Composio took a different path, building an integration-first platform with hundreds of pre-built integrations and managed OAuth authentication.
-Their Tool Router technology enables agents to dynamically discover and use appropriate tools from the entire catalog.
+Their Tool Router technology enables agents to dynamically discover and use appropriate tools from the broader catalog.

 Understanding these fundamental differences helps clarify which platform better matches specific enterprise requirements.